vasangit/Algorithm-Analyser/README.md

 - [License](#license)

 ## Introduction
 The Algorithm Analyzer is a cutting-edge solution that leverages AutoML capabilities for efficient machine learning model creation and analysis.
-With a seamless integration of PyCaret, Flask, FastAPI, MongoDB for secure user credentials, and Angular for a visually appealing frontend, this application provides an end-to-end solution for your machine learning needs.
+With a seamless integration of PyCaret, Flask, FastAPI, MongoDB for secure user credentials, and React for a visually appealing frontend, this application provides an end-to-end solution for your machine learning needs.

 ## Features
 - **AutoML Power:** Leverage the capabilities of AutoML for automated machine learning model creation.
 - **PyCaret Integration:** Utilize PyCaret for streamlined model analysis, comparison, and selection.
 - **Web Frameworks:** FastAPI and Flask combine to offer robust and efficient backend services.
 - **User Management:** Secure user credentials with MongoDB, ensuring privacy and data integrity.
-- **Angular Frontend:** Deliver an engaging user experience with the dynamic Angular frontend.
+- **React Frontend:** Deliver an engaging user experience with the dynamic React frontend.

 ## Requirements
 Ensure your system meets the following requirements before installing the AutoML Algorithm Analyzer:
 - Python 3.9
 - Node.js
-- Angular CLI
+- React CLI
 - MongoDB
 - Other dependencies as specified in the `requirements.txt` and `package.json` files.